abhiyanbeta/git/README.md

 ### clone a repository
-copy the link for the repo and cd into the dir you want to copy it then run: git clone <url>
+copy the link for the repo and cd into the dir you want to copy it then run:

+git clone <url>

 e.g. for this repo:

 git clone https://github.com/abhiyanbeta/gittest.git

+### pulling
+if another dev makes a change to your repo, you can pull it down by running:

+git pull